LazyBun/owasp-top10-security/PITCHME.md

 +++

-Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper, extract or destroy data.
+Insufficient logging and monitoring, along with ineffective incident response allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper with data.

 +++

-# How do I fight it?
+## How do I fight it?

-* All login, access control failures and input validation failures should be logged
+* All login, access control failures and input validation failures should be logged |
-* Establish effective monitoring and alerting
+* Establish effective monitoring and alerting |
 * Establish / adopt incident response and recovery plan

 ---